Shaquille Baffoe: The son of ex-Ghana captain, now a FIFA-certified agent

 - The son of former Ghana captain Anthony Baffoe, Shaquille, has chalked up a new personal milestone

-- The young Baffoe recently passed his FIFA agent exams to become a certified licensed football agent
+- The young Baffoe recently passed his FIFA agent exams to become a certified licenced football agent

 - His achievement comes on the back of his mother's appointment as Ghana's ambassador to the Kingdom of Spain